seb86/woocommerce-subscribe-all-the-things-signup-trial-add-on/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/seb86/woocommerce-subscribe-to-all-the-things-signup-trial-add-on/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/seb86/woocommerce-subscribe-to-all-the-things-signup-trial-add-on/?branch=master) [![Build Status](https://scrutinizer-ci.com/g/seb86/woocommerce-subscribe-to-all-the-things-signup-trial-add-on/badges/build.png?b=master)](https://scrutinizer-ci.com/g/seb86/woocommerce-subscribe-to-all-the-things-signup-trial-add-on/build-status/master)

-This is an addon extension for [WooCommerce Subscribe All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) currently in development.
+This is an add-on extension for [WooCommerce Subscribe All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) currently in development.

-> Please note: While this extension may be ready to use publically, WooCommerce Subscribe All the Things is still in beta and may change.
+> Please note: While this extension may be ready to use publicly, WooCommerce Subscribe All the Things is still in beta and may change.

-The goal of the extension is to provide additional subscription options, allowing you to add a sign-up fee and/or a free trial to the subscription options.
+The goal of the extension is to provide additional subscription options, allowing you to add a sign-up fee and/or a free trial to each subscription scheme.

 This works with all supported product types in WooCommerce Subscribe All the Things.